Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

     2. Can all elements be interacted with by mouse and touch devices?

 11. Have admin privileges on the website.
-Ensuring I can edit/delete user data.
+Ensuring I can see a list of users.

 12. Gamify the "employee of the month" concept to encourage users to compete and be more motivated.